-3.3.
+3.2.
 Atmospheric DMS and sulfate

-At $2xCO_2$, the mean atmospheric DMS burden is very similar to its $1xCO_2$ value (0.076 TgS at $1xCO_2$ vs. 0.078 TgS at $2xCO_2$).
+At $2xCO_2$ and for our baseline scenario (GW), the mean atmospheric DMS burden is very similar to its $1xCO_2$ value $(0.077 \text{ TgS} \text{ at } 1xCO_2 \text{ vs.} 0.079 \text{ TgS} \text{ at } 2xCO_2)$.
 The DMS lifetime is also unchanged at about 0.9 day.
-The small increase in the DMS burden is accompanied by a very small decrease in the sulfate burden, probably because of a shift of sulphate production in regions where wet scavenging is more efficient.
+The small increase in the DMS burden is accompanied by a very small decrease in the sulfate burden, probably because of a shift of sulfate production in regions where wet scavenging is more efficient.

 However, the differences in the spatial distribution of DMS emissions result in large regional differences of atmospheric DMS concentrations.
-The changes in the distribution of DMS mixing ratios at the surface follow more or less the changes in marine DMS emissions.
+The changes in the distribution of DMS mixing ratios at the surface follow the changes in marine DMS emissions.
 In the Southern Ocean, DMS mixing ratio is increased by up to 50 pptv (or 25%).
 It is decreased by up to 40 pptv (or -50%) in the western Equatorial Pacific Ocean.